expo/expo/docs/pages/expokit/advanced-expokit-topics.md

 ## Verifying Bundles (iOS only)

-When we serve your JS over-the-air to your ExpoKit project, we include a signature so that your project can verify that the JS actually came from our servers.
+When we serve updates to your ExpoKit project, we include a signature so that your project can verify that the JS actually came from our servers.

 By default, projects that use ExpoKit have this feature disabled on iOS and enabled on